pfillima/fa18-516-06/chapter/chapter.md

 #### Advantages

 The biggest advantage to using an Azure SQL database rather than an on-premesis SQL database is scalability.
 Users can choose from many options of pricing model depending upon the utilization of their needs.
-Companies can start out with a low-cost Azure SQL database having a fully-managed database platform without the expense of an on-premises server and administrative costs and quickly scale up to a higher-cost pricing model with expanded system resources.
-Other major benefits are database up-time and low administrative duties with operational database administrator or Windows server administration duties [fa18-516-06-AzureSQL2].
+Companies can start out with a low cost Azure SQL database having a fully managed database platform without the expense of an on-premises server and administrative costs and quickly scale up to a higher-cost pricing model with expanded system resources.
+Other major benefits are database high availability and low administrative duties with operational database administrator or Windows server administration duties [fa18-516-06-AzureSQL2].

 #### Pricing Models